pat-coady/rnn/index.md

 ![t-SNE Learning](assets/explore-embed.gif)
 </div>

-## RNN vs. CBOW Word Vectors
+## RNN vs. Skip-Gram Word Vectors

-Here are some synonyms and analogies from the RNN embedding and the CBOW embedding.
+Here are some synonyms and analogies from the RNN embedding and the Skip-Gram embedding.
 First the synonyms (based on cosine similarity):

 **RNN:**